-Copyright © 2024 MadCap Software.
+Copyright © 2025 MadCap Software.
 All rights reserved.
 Information in this document is subject to change without notice.
 The software described in this document is furnished under a license agreement or nondisclosure agreement.
 The software may be used or copied only in accordance with the terms of those agreements.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or any means electronic or mechanical, including photocopying and recording for any purpose other than the purchaser's personal use without the written permission of MadCap Software.

-MadCap Software 9171 Towne Center Drive, Suite 335 San Diego, California 92122 858-320-0387 www.madcapsoftware.com ntroduction 5 ~

-THIS PDF WAS CREATED USING MADCAP FLARE.
+MadCap Software 1660 17th Street, Suite 201 Denver, Colorado 80202 858-320-0387 www.madcapsoftware.com THIS PDF WAS CREATED USING MADCAP FLARE.